gabrieliguckert/gabrieliguckert/README.md

 - 👋 Hi, I’m @gabrieliguckert
 - 👀 I’m interested in transforming data into significant insights for the world!
-- 🌱 I’m currently learning data analysis
+- 🌱 I'm currently learning data analysis and preparing myself to be a Data Scientist
 - 💞️ I'm looking to collaborate with companies to answer their business problems and also improve myself as a data analyst.
 - 📫 Reach out to me through social media: https://www.linkedin.com/in/gabrieliguckert/